docker-archive/dcus-hol-2016/docker-cloud/README.md

 ####Option 2: Use an Azure-based virtual machine
 If you do not wish to install any software locally, you will need to:
-	- SSH into **Second v1.11 node**,
+	- SSH into **v111node1**,
 	- Add the local user to the Docker group

-> **Note**:	If you choose this option, you will install the Docker Cloud CLI and execute commands on **Second v1.11 node**.
+> **Note**:	If you choose this option, you will install the Docker Cloud CLI and execute commands on **v111node1**.

 To configure `Second v.1.11 node` as your *management host*:

-1. Use the following command to SSH into **Second v1.11 node** of your lab, substituting the information you received via email.
+1. Use the following command to SSH into **v111node1** of your lab, substituting the hostname and password you received via email.

 	For example:

 		$ ssh labuser@v111node1-0e23927a6fc9472089bf4c7aeca47ca2-3.cloudapp.net

-	 When prompted enter the password for **Second v1.11 node** provided in your welcome email.
+	 When prompted enter the password for **v111node1** provided in your welcome email.

-1. Add the local user to the Docker group on **Second v1.11 node** by typing the following:
+1. Add the local user to the Docker group on **v111node1** by typing the following:

-		$ sudo usermod -aG docker <username>
+		$ sudo usermod -aG docker <username for v111node1>

-	Enter the password for **Second v1.11 node** if prompted
+	Enter the password from your welcome email for **v111node1** if prompted

 	The output should be similar to this: